Answers to the Index questions automatically justify to the Top of page.

 Return to topThe DPS3 defaults into FSK Caller ID for North American

-try unpowering the DPS3, while leaving the line cords
+calls, try unpowering the DPS3, while leaving the LINE

-still connected and let a call come through.
-You should
+cords still connected and let a call come through.
+You

-see Caller ID on the phone.
-If not, then your phone
+should see Caller ID on the phone.
+If not, then your

 only.
-The DPS3 is a single line operation.
-If you need to
+The DPS3 is a single LINE operation.
+If you need

-cover a second line you should purchase a second unit.
+to cover a second LINE you should purchase a second

 one DPS3 using a RJ-14 Four CONDUCTOR phone cable shown

-clear connector, for both the LINE into the DPS3 and out
+the clear connector, for both the LINE into the DPS3 and

-from the TEL port to your 2-Line telephone: The second line composed of yellow and
+out from the TEL port to your 2-LINE telephone: The second LINE composed of yellow and

 black conductors, will bypass the DPS3 system.

-Note that the Call Blocker is a single line operation and
+Note that the Call Blocker is a single LINE operation

-the 2 conductor line cord supplied with it only carries a
+and the 2 conductor LINE cord supplied with it only

 OTHERWISE: If you want to